 Defeat the monkey brain.
 Save for your goals.
 Learn how: Commit your future self to saving.

 Step 4: Protect Yourself From Old Age Economic Insecurity

 Somewhere deep down in the recesses of our minds hide the images of old age fear and helplessness.
 We don’t want to be the bag lady, stuck living under a bridge out of a shopping cart, unable to work, and living on the precipice of survival.

 In saving to accelerate your retirement, there is a way to tell yourself you’ll save tomorrow and actually do it. – Click to Tweet

 There’s an actual basis for that fear.
 Social Security is usually only enough to ensure the barest of existences, and it will probably only be cut back further in the future.
 Depending only on Social Security for your well-being when you retire will almost certainly sentence you to an austere future life.

 You can protect yourself.
 You can take steps to accelerate your retirement that you envision.

 Take steps now and plan to protect your future.
 Learn how: Protect yourself from old age economic insecurity.

 As Henry J. Evans shows in his book Winning With Accountability, you have a much higher chance of succeeding in your goals if you have someone who will hold you accountable to them.

-There are two parts of this equation which lead to a higher probability of success.
+There are two parts of this equation that lead to a higher probability of success.
 The first part of the equation is that you are actually publicly stating your goals to someone else.
 Telling other people your goals improves your likelihood of achieving them.
-The second part of the equation is that you have someone who won’t let you get away with not taking steps towards achieving those goals.
+The second part of the equation is that you have someone who won’t let you get away with not taking steps toward achieving those goals.
 Our limbic system, the monkey brain, wants pleasure and it wants pleasure now.
-It will derail you from goals if you let it.
-Having an accountabilibuddy helps keep Monkey Brain at bay.
+It will derail you from your goals if you let it.
+Having accountability helps keep Monkey Brain at bay.